Richard Mulcahey: Biography

 In 1974, Mulcahey was elected to the Illinois House of Representatives along with Democratic incumbent Robert E. Brinkmeier and Republican Harlan Rigney.
-In 1982, after the passage of the Cutback Amendment eliminated multi-member House districts, Mulachey was elected to represent the 69th district, which included all of Jo Daviess and Stephenson counties along with western Winnebago County.
+In 1982, after the passage of the Cutback Amendment, which eliminated multi-member House districts, Mulachey was elected to represent the 69th district, which included all of Jo Daviess and Stephenson counties along with western Winnebago County.
 During the 1980s, Mulcahey chaired the Education Committee.

 In 1992, the Republican controlled redistricting committee renumbered the district the 74th and drew it to include all of Jo Daviess and Stephenson counties along with portions of Carroll, Ogle, and Whiteside counties.
 Mulcahey initially planned to retire and lost re-election to Ron Lawfer, a Republican member of the Jo Daviess County Board, after changing those plans and running for reelection.